SEKOIA-IO/documentation/docs/xdr/features/collect/intakes.md

 To modify the entity of the intake:

-- Click on `Edit entity` in the menu
+1. Click on `Edit entity` in the menu
-- Select a new entity in the list
+2. Select a new entity in the list
-- Save your modification
+3. Save your modification

 ![intakes_details_entity](/assets/operation_center/intakes/intakes-details-entity.png){: style="max-width:100%"}

-#### Configure
+#### Configure pull intakes

 This menu is only available for Pull intakes.
 Use this menu to modify the parameters of the connector.
 You can change the account used for authentication or change parameter values.

-- Click on `Configure` in the menu
+1. Click on `Configure` in the menu
-- Modify the configuration
+2. Modify the configuration
-- Save your modification
+3. Save your modification

 ![intakes_details_configure](/assets/operation_center/intakes/intakes-details-configure.png){: style="max-width:100%"}